arawa/migrate-s3-nc/README.md

 # apache (CentOS based)
 sudo systemctl stop httpd.service
 ```

+⚠️ **NOTE** : If you have a web cluster.
+You must enter this command on the others servers in the cluster.

 ## Step 2 : Check your files & database

 Use the `files_scan.sh` script from the project folder to scan the filesystem of Nextcloud :